HibaKob/MicroBundleCompute/README.md

 * ``beat%i_row.txt`` will contain the image row positions of each marker for the beat specified by ``%i``
 * ``beat%i_col.txt`` will contain the image column positions of each marker for the beat specified by ``%i``

-For pillar tracking, we do not perform time segmentation and hence, there will be one row-position file and one col-position file for the entire movie for each tracked pillar.Specifically:
+For pillar tracking, we do not perform time segmentation by default, and hence, there will be one row-position file and one col-position file for the entire movie for each tracked pillar.
+Specifically:
 * ``pillar%i_row.txt`` will contain the image row positions of each marker for the pillar specified by ``%i``
-* ``pillar%i_col.txt`` will contain the image column positions of each marker for the pillar specified by ``%i``
+* ``pillar%i_col.txt`` will contain the image column positions of each marker for the pillar specified by ``%i`` However, if the optional time segmentation step is run to remove any drift present in the tracked pillar results, there will be one row-position file and one col-position file for each beat as follows:
+* ``pillar%i_beat%i_row.txt`` will contain the image row positions of each marker for the pillar specified by ``%i`` and beat ``%i``
+* ``pillar%i_beat%i_col.txt`` will contain the image column positions of each marker for the pillar specified by ``%i``  and beat ``%i``

 In these text files, the rows correspond to individual markers, while the columns correspond to the frames.
 For example, if a file has dimension ``AA x BB``, there will be ``AA`` markers and ``BB`` frames.
-For tissue tracking, the number of frames will be the number of frames per beat.
-For pillar tracking, the number of frames will correspond to the total number of frames tracked.
+For tissue tracking and pillar tracking with time segmentation, the number of frames will be the number of frames per beat.
+For pillar tracking without time segmentation, the number of frames will correspond to the total number of frames tracked.

 When ``run_rotation`` function is implemented, the rotated row and column positions of the tracked points are then stored in ``rotated_beat%i_row.txt`` and ``rotated_beat%i_col.txt``.
 When interpolation is run, the interpolated row and column positions (starting from the sample points in frame 0 of each beat) are stored in ``interpolated_rotated_beat%i_row.txt`` and ``interpolated_rotated_beat%i_col.txt``.